-Another reason it is so essential to slow down is that there is nothing about grief that isn’t stressful, which means that the habits you usually adopt to cope with stress will be amplified as you navigate your grief.
-For instance, you will be more likely to snap at people, spiral into hopelessness, over- (eat, drink, shop, etc.), or whatever it is that you already tend to do in stressful situations.
+Another reason to slow down is because grief is stressful.
+This means that the habits you usually adopt to cope with stress will be amplified.
+For instance, you will be more likely to snap at people, spiral into hopelessness, over- (eat, drink, shop, etc.), or whatever it is that you tend to do.

 Think of grief almost as an uninvited guest in your home that you can’t push out the door with force – but must instead tend to until it's ready to leave of its own volition.
 Click To TweetThink of grief almost as an uninvited guest in your home that you can’t push out the door with force – but must instead tend to until it’s ready to leave of its own volition.
 You can’t overcome it with sheer force of will, but you can influence the power it has over your mind and body.

 Depending on the magnitude of your loss, dealing with your grief may be the hardest thing you ever have to do.
 So, be gentle with yourself.
 Give yourself space to process.

 Compassion will allow you to stand firm and resist being strong-armed by the brain’s insistence that you’ve got to do something, anything to get the pain behind you.
 Because you’re human, your mind will have trouble staying calm in the present-moment reality of your loss.
 It can’t help but jump to the worst-case scenario: that you’ll never recover and will stay here like this, paralyzed in your grief.
 Remember that this is simply the brain’s survival mechanism at work, trying to “solve” a problem it perceives as a threat.

 If there aren’t many people around you who understand what you’re going through, your despair can seem abnormal in some way.
 Having compassion for yourself will remind you that it’s not abnormal at all.
 It’s only human.